 If the property you use is tile flooring, ensure that all tiles are in a good state and no serious damages are there.

 Wall and Ceiling Paint

 One of the easiest ways to give a rental space a fresh, clean, and light feel is to paint it nicely and make sure the paint is in good condition.
-In case the existing paint job in your rental isn’t in great shape, consider repainting the inside and outside of the property.
+If the existing paint job in your rental isn’t in great shape, consider repainting the inside and outside of the property.
 This is a very affordable and easy procedure.

 Similarly, wasps’ and hornets’ nests should never appear near your property.
-If you see an excessive number of them, you should find the nest, spray it with raid, then get them all cleaned up.
+If you see an excessive number of them, you should find the nest, spray it with raid, and then get them all cleaned up.

 Another common pest is ants.
-Place ant-traps under appliances, cabinets, etc. and put some outside as well.
+Place ant traps under appliances, cabinets, etc. and put some outside as well.